Why are math word problems SO difficult for elementary school children?

 - If you know the total and the amount in each, DIVIDE.

-- Total is divided into unequal groups.
+- The total is divided into unequal groups.

-This is the addition/subtraction situation:
+This is an addition/subtraction situation:

 (amount in group 1) + (amount in group 2) + (amount in group 3) + etc. = total.